SolutionGuidance/psm-dashboard/README.md

 ## What's here.

 * `index.html`
-  Browser entry points to the dashboard.
+  Browser entry point to the dashboard.

 * `burn-down.js`, `dashboard.js`, `features-pie-chart.js`
   JavaScript code used by the dashboard pages.